damianham/jooxe_webapp/README.md

 However.....

-You can create Controller and Model classes to redefine CRUD methods or extend the basic CRUD behaviour.
+You can create Controller classes to redefine CRUD methods or extend the basic CRUD behaviour.

 Rendering boilerplate is also eliminated with rendering of an instance of a class